About the AEU

 We promote the value of public education and the role played by our members.
 We invest in raising public awareness of educational issues, promoting public education through paid advertising and unpaid media to ensure it remains the prime political issue in Victoria.

 The AEU liaises with employers of your behalf.
-We lobby and negotiate to improve the working conditions and salaries of members and address key issues facing the profession, including the growing teacher shortage.
-Unless salaries, workload and contract employment issues are addressed, the shortage of teachers will worsen.
+We lobby and negotiate to improve the working conditions and salaries of members and address key issues facing the profession.
+It is important that salaries, workload and contract employment issues are addressed so that teaching is a highly regarded profession able to attract and retain those best suited to the profession.

 A host of benefits